Amao-Liang/MAPR-Algorithm-for-Single-Tone-Frequency-Estimation/README.md

  ## Instruction
  First, run the ‘precompute_Chebyshev’ programme to precompute and store the coefficients of the polynomials, which can reduce computational costs.
 Because all these coefficients are fixed constants, there is no need to recalculate them repeatedly in the MAPR algorithmic process.

- Then, run the ‘simple_test’ programme and the results of the MAPR estimator will be printed.
+ Then, run the ‘simple_test’ programme and the performance results of the MAPR estimator will be printed.
 Please feel free to try other different sets of parameters.
  ## Corresponding Reference
  H.-C. Liang and H. C. So, ``Single-tone frequency estimation using modified autocorrelation and polynomial root-finding,'' Signal Processing, vol. 33, no. 9, pp. 1521-1534, Apr.
 2025.